retched/ZC-USPSRestful/README.md

 ### ZenCart 1.5.8 and above

-This module is an encapsulated plugin.
+This module is available as an encapsulated plugin.
 You can take the contents of the `zc_plugins` directory and upload it into the same directory in the ROOT of your ZenCart install.
-Once uploaded, open your ZenCart admin dashboard and visit `ADMIN > Modules > Plugin Manager`.
+Once uploaded, open your ZenCart admin dashboard and visit `Modules > Plugin Manager`.
 Find the USPSRestful entry and click `Install`.
 (When prompted, you should install the most recent version.)
-Next, proceed to the Shipping Module manager (`ADMIN > Modules > Shipping`) and find an entry for "United States Postal Service (RESTful)" (code: `uspsr`) and then click Install.
+Next, proceed to the Shipping Module manager (`Modules > Shipping`) and find an entry for "United States Postal Service (RESTful)" (code: `uspsr`) and then click Install.
 From there, simply provide the details requested, and customize the module to your content.
 Make sure to provide your API Credentials AND select at least ONE service.
 (If you prefer a non-encapsulated version, a non-encapsulated version is available from the Releases page on GitHub or by visiting the ZenCart Plugins Directory using the link above and finding the "Encapsulated: No" version in the plugin/module directory.)

 ### ZenCart 1.5.7 and before

 Backward compatibility with earlier ZenCart's is not guaranteed.
 You're welcome to try to use the module on earlier ZenCart versions but you cannot use the Plugin Manager directly.
 (Unless you make various changes to your core code.)
-Instead, you can extract the files from the file listing below and upload them to the appropriate places in your installation.
-To activate the module for use, simply visit the Shipping Module manager (again: `ADMIN > Modules > Shipping`).
-Customize your module to your content.
+Instead, you should download the non-encapsulated version of the module and upload its files to the relevant directories in your ZenCart installation.
+(This plainly means extract the contents of the zip file and upload the contents of the `catalog` directory into the root of your ZenCart install.)
+To activate the module for use, simply visit the Shipping Module manager (again: `Modules > Shipping`).
+Customize the module to your content.

+### Any version of ZenCart

+Be sure that you set your shop's "Origin Zip Code" in the Configuration module of the ZenCart back end.

 ### Uninstallation